MD-REHMAN/js-by-example/js-by-example/src/js-by-example-for-noob/flow-of-control/conditional.md

 }
 ```

+Here each condition will be checked till atleast anyone of them checks out.
+And if all of them are fails, then the else section will be executed.

-### Ternary
+### Ternary Operator

-These are short hand notation for if/else.
+Ternary Operator is short hand notation for if/else.

 ```javascript,editable
 const true_value = true ?
 "I am True" : "I am False";